kidq330/lannot/README.markdown

 where CRITERIA is a comma-separated list of criteria.
 It outputs a new annotated file named `file_labels.c`, with labels for each selected criterion.

-Implemented criteria are CC, MCC, WM, IDP, F and D.
+Implemented criteria are CC, MCC, n-CC, WM, IDP, FC, DC, GACC and GICC:

 ### CC (Conditition Coverage)